-Don't forget that telling a grown up about their learning and explaining
+Don't forget that telling a grown up about their learning and explaining new knowledge and skills is the very best homework a child can do!

 Big Half Term Project

 Children should use their own ideas and skills for this because we want them to build stamina over a period of time and to be creative in how they respond.
 They can work with help or independently.
 This work will be shared in class and certificates will be awarded for projects that are completed well.